mitre/cti/USAGE.md

     for group_id in campaigns_attributed_to_group["campaigns"]:
         software_used_by_campaigns = []
+        # check if attributed campaign is using software
         for campaign in campaigns_attributed_to_group["campaigns"][group_id]:
             campaign_id = campaign["object"]["id"]
             if campaign_id in campaigns_attributed_to_group["software"]:
                 software_used_by_campaigns.append(campaigns_attributed_to_group["software"][campaign_id])

+        # update software used by group to include software used by a groups attributed campaign
         if group_id in software_used_by_group:
             software_used_by_group[group_id].extend(software_used_by_campaigns)
         else: